lmacakova/applied_statistics_r/README.md

 # applied_statistics_r
 In the project I try to make successfull assessment for module Applied Statistics.
-I need to do 4 tasks and small project
+I need to do 5 tasks.